We all reboarded the train.

 Reverse move at the Nehalem River bridge.

-McCloud Railway 25 waits for the passengers to return to the train.
+McCloud Railway 25 waited for the passengers.

-We ran back along Nehalem Bay to Wheeler.
+We travelled along Nehalem Bay to Wheeler.

 McCloud Railway 25 cut off our train to run around it at Wheeler.